LADSoft/OrangeC/doc/adl.md

     <Address Name="'reg:reg8'" Class="rm8, reg8, reg8rm" Coding="*'mand' 0x40+'reg.B'+'R'+'W':8 'op' 3:2 'mod':3 'reg.Ord':3"/>
 ```

 Here the name field shows a reference to address-related variable class 'reg8'.
-Since reg is of class type reg8 if the name is CL it would match the `Name` attribute.
-Then in the coding, the statement 'reg.Ord':3 would take the 'Ord' attribute value from the `Instance` definition of CL, e.g. the result would be to encode the value 1 into 3 bits.
+Since reg is of class type reg8 if the name is `cl` it would match the `Name` attribute.
+Then in the coding, the statement 'reg.Ord':3 would take the 'Ord' attribute value from the `Instance` definition of `cl`, e.g. the result would be to encode the value 1 into 3 bits.

 #### Double Registers group

 Double Registers are an experimental feature that isn't currently supported.
 It will probably be moved to the `Compiling` entity at some future time.
+A current ADL file may omit them.

 #### Addressing Modes group